shubham1chawla/the-strategists-remastered/docs/self-host.md

 Paste the following contents inside `predictions.env.list` file.

 ```
-PREDICTIONS_DATA_DIR=/resources/data
+HISTORY_DATA_DIR=/resources/history
 MLFLOW_TRACKING_URI=/resources/mlflow
 ```

 > [!NOTE]
-> This `env` file assumes you have created the directory containing predictions-related
+> This `env` file assumes you have created the directory containing games' history `JSONL` files
-> `CSV` files inside the `resources/data` directory.
+> inside the `resources/history` directory.
+Additionally, if you want to use the legacy
+> predictions `CSV` files, you can add the `LEGACY_PREDICTIONS_DATA_DIR` to `resources/legacy`
+> with the legacy predictions `CSV` files in it.
 Please refer to Predictions API project's
 > [prerequisites](../predictions/README.md#prerequisites) to learn more about them.

 ## Setting up Web Application